anthony-mills/s3-video/readme.txt

 unbranded video content with a low entry cost for projects that may not be able to afford a dedicated solution like Brightcove.

 = Why Flowplayer?
 Why Not JwPlayer, [Insert other player name here]? = The decision to use Flowplayer basically boiled down to its feature list and its licence.
-With the GPL 3.0 licence allowing its commercial use.
+With the GPL 3.0 licence allowing commercial use.

 == Screenshots ==
 1. A video playing from S3 embedded into a test page
+2. Listing of S3 bucket media

 == Changelog ==

 = 0.3 =
-Table displaying existing S3 media is now sortable Fixed some spelling mistakes
+Table displaying existing S3 media is now sortable.
+Fixed some spelling mistakes.
-Added pagination for larger media listings
+Added pagination for larger media listings.
-Ability to define the amount of videos to display per page on the settings page
+Ability to define the amount of videos to display per page on the settings page.

 = 0.2 =
 Ability to get standard embed code for a video allowing S3 videos to be embedded in pages outside of wordpress